Need serology?

 Test code:

-X0002 - Qualitative detection of Toxoplasma gondii by polymerase chain reaction
+X0002 - Ultrasensitive qualitative detection of Toxoplasma gondii by real time polymerase chain reaction

 Infections by Toxoplasma gondii are prevalent in many species of domestic and wild animals (Dubey, 1993).
 Although chronic infection of this obligate parasite is usually asymptomatic, T. gondii has emerged as a major opportunistic pathogen in the immunocompromised, such as AIDS patients.
 Surprisingly, spontaneous cases of fulminating fatal toxoplasmosis have been reported in adult squirrel monkeys (Saimiri sciureus) which are immunologically normal (Inoue, 1997).
 While the disease mechanism of this fatal toxoplasmosis in squirrel monkeys is not clear, infections of nonhuman primates with this parasite are common, and it has been shown that New World monkeys are more susceptible to T. gondii infection than Old World monkeys (Ruch, 1959).
 The outbreak of fatal toxoplasmosis (Cunningham, et al., 1992) is a major concern in caring for these primate colonies, as a recent study has indicated the possibility of horizontal transmission through the respiratory route (Furuta, et al., 2001) in addition to the fecal-oral route.